DETAILED ACTION

 a pivot block 44 pivotally coupled to the mounting plate 42;

-a strut (torsion bar) having a first strut end and a second strut end (shown in figure 7), the first strut end being pivotally coupled to the mounting plate 42 (figure 7); and
+a strut (torsion bar 32/34) extending from a first strut end and a second strut end (shown in figures 1 and 7), the first strut end being pivotally coupled to the mounting plate 42 (figure 7); and

-Lewkoski does not disclose the inclusion of a strut (either being a spring or a piston/cylinder, please see 112b rejection above).
 Lewkoski discloses the desire to “bias deck lid 24 into the open position” by using torsion bars 32 and 34 (column 6 lines 6-7), best shown in figure 7.
+Lewkoski does not disclose the particular structure or manner of inclusion of a strut, but includes torsion bars.

 It would have been obvious to one of ordinary skill in the art before the effective filing date to utilize a strut as taught by French in the location as taught by French on the similar hinge as taught by Lewkoski, since both are used to “bias” the deck lid in the open position.
 Examiner contends that the strut in the location of French performs the identical function as the unclear “torsion bars” as taught in Lewkoski, are in the same art, and therefore, are obvious alternatives for one another.
 Examiner contends that these are known equivalents and are used for the same purpose within the ordinary skill in the art.
 See MPEP 2144 (I): “rationale to modify or combine the prior art does not have to be expressly stated in the prior art…it may be reasoned from knowledge generally available to one of ordinary skill in the art”.